-Assessment Business to Busi ness and Service M Marketing
+Assessment Business to Busin ness and Service M larketing

 Type of exam Written Group assignments/ participation Business to Business Marketing Presentation and report business to business or service marketing Group assignments/ participation Service Marketing.

 Number of examiners 1 1 1 1

 Duration 120 mins N.A N.A N.A

+Exam period T1, T3 N.A N.A N.A

-Aids N.A N.A N.A N.A
+Resit period T2, T4 N.A N.A N.A

-Minimum grade or tick ( $$ ) 5.5 Tick 5.5 Tick
+Minimum grade or tick ($$) 5.5 Tick 5.5 Tick

 Weighting factor 60% K.O.
 40% K.O.

-Compulsory literature See blockbook (0 Onderwijsonline)
+Compulsory literature See blockbook (C Onderwijsonline) •

-Recommended literature Torben Hansen ISBN-10: 027374 ©2012 • Pearson Services Market Christopher Love vin Lane Keller, Mai 3619 • • Cloth, 1064 pp P sing: Global Editio elock / Jochen Wirtz 56060 • ©2012 • Pe ublished 28 Jun 20 n, 7/E 112 •
+Recommended literature Torben Hansen ISBN-10: 027374 ©2012 • Pearson Services Market Christopher Love in Lane Keller, Mai 3619 • • Cloth, 1064 pp P ing: Global Edition lock / Jochen Wirtz 6060 • ©2012 • Pe ublished 28 Jun 20 n, 7/E 012 •

 Software N.A

 Other materials N.A

-Activitities Excursion when oossible
+Activitities Excursion when possible

 Teaching methods Lectures, discussion seminars, guest lecture, visiting professors.

 Attendance For this SU 80% attendance is compulsory

 Max. number of participants 32

-3.6 Doing Business in Europe
+3.6 Doing Business in Europe (DOBUEU01)

-1. General Information Name of study unit Doing Business in Europe (DOBUEU01-EXCH) Study Program Exchange Program Study level Bachelor level 2 Teaching period Fall semester: Period 2 Spring semester: Period 4 ECTS credits and Study load 5 ECTS credits Schedules contact time: 36 hours Expected self-study time: 104 hours Total assigned study load: 140 hours Entry requirements 1 year of a business related bachelor degree.
+1. General Information Name of study unit Doing Business in Europe (DOBUEU01) Study Program Exchange Program Study level Bachelor level 2 Teaching period Fall semester: Period 2 Spring semester: Period 4 ECTS credits and Study load 5 ECTS credits Schedules contact time: 36 hours Expected self-study time: 104 hours Total assigned study load: 140 hours Entry requirements 1 year of a business related bachelor degree.
 2. Content and organisation on General Description You will work in a multicultural team.
 You will select a product from a European company and you will investigate the opportunities to launch this product in another European country.
 The product is a food or beverage product, and the selected sales channel is the out-of-home channel, for example hotels, pubs, kiosks, cinemas or vending machines.
 Assessment is about a group presentation, each team will report (fact sheet), present and defend their findings to the management board of your selected company Also an individual test, an individual assignment linked to a specific out-of-home channel will be part of the assessment.
 Main Professional task Junior Export Manager.
 Understand and master doing business in Europe from an international marketing perspective.
 The main management decisions connected with the international marketing process: deciding which out-of-home market(s) to enter; deciding how to enter the foreign market; and design the international marketing programme (mix).
 Finally, present and defend findings and recommendations to the management board of a selected company.
 Mandatory participation At least 10 out of 12 lectures / workshops Required Software / Materials NA Activitities Work in multicultural teams, design an interview guide, conduct interviews with experts on doing international business in Europe, reflect on your interview skills, design fact sheet reports and presentations, present and defend findings and recommendations in a role play setting.
 A peer-assessment form will be used to measure individual student contribution to the assignment.
 Teaching methods Lectures, workshops, working both individually and in multicultural teams will help develop the personal skills of the students.Peerassessment form is used to measure individual student contribution.
 Lecture/ contact hours 6 contact hours per week, of which 3 hours lecture and 3 hours workshop per week, for 6 weeks.